svennam92/istio101/workshop/exercise-2/README.md

 # Exercise 2 - Installing Istio on IBM Cloud Kubernetes Service

-In this module, you will download the Istio installation files and then deploy it to your cluster.
+In this module, you will install Istio on your cluster and configure the `istioctl` CLI.

-1. Install Istio to your Kubernetes Cluster:
+1. Install the managed Istio add-on to your Kubernetes Cluster:

     ```
     ibmcloud ks cluster-addon-enable istio-extras --cluster $MYCLUSTER